 In Guess Who? the teacher divides the students into 2 groups.
 They then write down a unique fact about themselves on a piece of paper, fold it up, and give it to the teacher.

-Students could write about a hobby or a talent they have, a language they speak, or a place they visited, anything that they feel makes them unique or special.
+Students could write about a hobby or a talent they have, a language they speak, a place they visited, or anything that they feel makes them unique or special.

-Collaborative writing Activities
+Collaborative writing activities

 Collaborative writing activities offer students opportunities to work together with a partner, a small group, or the whole class to produce a shared piece of writing.

-As with the previous activities, these activities can serve to break the ice.
+As with the previous activities, these activities can break the ice.
 More than that, though, they help students establish a level of comfort working together to achieve a shared goal – a key dynamic to encourage at the start of any school year.

 - Snowball Story-Writing

 In this simple, but fun activity each student starts by writing the beginning to a story.
 There should be an allotted amount of time to complete this, the length of which will depend on the age and abilities of the students.

 When the allotted time is up, students should stop writing, roll their piece of paper up into a ball, then throw it up towards the top of the classroom!